quickintegrate/docs/docs/Core Development/Connectors/DB.md

 # Database Connector

-The **Database** connector can connect to almost any Java **Database** Connectivity (JDBC) relational **Database** and run SQL operations.
-You can specify MEL expressions in connector fields and configure attributes dynamically, depending on the **Database** configuration you use.
-An application can support multi-tenant scenarios using the same configuration element, changing the connection attributes based on, for example, information coming from each request.
+The Database connector establishes connectivity with a wide range of Java Database Connectivity (JDBC) relational Databases, enabling the execution of SQL operations.
+It allows the utilization of MEL expressions within connector fields and the dynamic configuration of attributes based on the specific Database configuration employed.
+This flexibility facilitates multi-tenant scenarios by adjusting connection attributes according to the information received from individual requests.

-You can perform predefined queries, dynamically constructed queries, and template queries that are self-sufficient and customizable.
-You can perform multiple SQL requests in a single bulk update and make Data Definition Language (DDL) requests that alter the data structure rather than the data itself.
-The **Database** connector is available with QuickIntegration.
+Various query types are supported, including predefined, dynamically constructed, and customizable template queries.
+Batch updates enable the execution of multiple SQL requests in a single operation, while Data Definition Language (DDL) requests modify the data structure without altering the data itself.
+The Database connector is an integral part of QuickIntegration.

-### Basic Setup Steps

-1) Configure a **Database** connector where you define:
+To configure the Database connector:

-2) Your **Database**’s location and connection details
+Define your Database’s location and connection details.
-3) You may need to add your **Database** driver as a dependency to your app for the connector to work.
-4) Advanced connection parameters such as connection pooling
-5) Configure the operation:
+Configure the operation you wish to perform.
-6) Contains the query to perform on the **Database**
+Include the query to execute on the Database.

-### Supported Operations
+## Supported Operations:
-The **Database** connector supports the following operations:
+The Database connector offers support for the following operations:

 1) Select